-Fact: Many shelter pets are healthy and well-adjusted pets – they just were faced with unfortunate circumstances where they found themselves looking for a forever home.
+Fact: Many shelter pets are healthy and well-adjusted pets – they've just faced unfortunate circumstances where they found themselves looking for a forever home.

 Myth: Pet insurance isn’t beneficial for shelter pets.

-Fact: Whether any pet has had health conditions in their past or not, pet insurance is a must-have for protecting against future illnesses or injuries.
-Because, let’s face it, most pets are unlucky more than once!
+Fact: Whether any pet has had health conditions in their past or not, pet insurance is a must-have for protection against future illnesses or injuries.
+Because let’s face it, most pets are unlucky more than once!
 Trupanion Shelter Stories

-Trupanion is full of pet-passionate people who have adopted their forever friends through local animal shelters and rescue organizations.
+Trupanion is full of pet-passionate people who adopted their forever friends through local animal shelters and rescue organizations.
 Here are a few of these lucky pets.

 Rudy was adopted from the Oregon Humane Society by Trupanion’s Chief Veterinary Officer when Rudy was 8 weeks old.